-Haaga-Helia is committed to observing accountable business operations in its study plans and RDI activities.
+Sustainability is a strategic choice at Haaga-Helia University of Applied Sciences.
+We are committed to observing accountable business operations in our study plans and RDI activities.

 The course selection also includes entirely new study modules, which emphasise responsible corporate conduct as part of the actual substance competence.
 Our Business Programmes Unit has approximately 6,000 students of business administration.
 Responsible business conduct is part of all of their studies irrespective of their specialisation.